Depression Treatment Center In Atlanta, GA

 What Does Depression Feel Like?

 Extreme fatigue and hopelessness may fill your days.
 It would be so easy to go to sleep, except usually, you can’t.
-You don’t want to eat or shower or get out of bed, and even when you try, your body can’t.
-And the worst part is when you’ve had a good week and you feel like maybe things are back to normal.
-Maybe you won’t feel depressed again.
+You don’t want to eat, shower, or get out of bed; even when you try, your body can’t.
+And the worst part is when you’ve had a good week, and you feel like maybe things are back to normal.
+Perhaps you won’t feel depressed again.
 And then it comes creeping up on you out of nowhere.

 - Persistent sad, anxious, or “empty” mood